AyuwanC/Thin-Airfoil-Theory-GUI/README.md

 - The next cell contains all the function definitions used in our code
 - The last cell contains the function definition of the gui and the main code to run the gui

-Do maximize the gui for a good user experience
+Do maximize the gui for a good user experience.

 The first window is scrollable to see the Cl vs alpha plot button